-The config file that we need to edit is the main .cf file
+The config file we need to edit is the main .cf file

-when we are in the /etc/postfix directory.
-Run ls to see all the files and chose main.cf, the next step would be to edit the main.cf file.
-The file has a lot of parameters, and we can change them to suit what we want the postfix mail server to do.
+When we are in the /etc/postfix directory, run ls to see all the files and choose main.cf; the next step would be to edit the main.cf file.
+The file has a lot of parameters, and we can change them to suit what we want the Postfix mail server to do.

-One of such parameters that we can change is inet_interfaces.
-In the config file, inet _interfaces are set to localhost, and this means that the postfix sever won’t accept any incoming messages.
+One such parameter that we can change is inet_interfaces.
+In the config file, inet _interfaces are set to localhost, meaning that the Postfix servers won’t accept incoming messages.
 So, we need to fix that by replacing the local host with the IP address device.

 Another parameter in the main.cf is the relayhost.
 If we want our postfix server to relay messages (forward messages) to another host, we need to change it there.

 So, we just need to add the name or IP address of the forward or relay host.
-It is widespread practice to put the IP address or name in square brackets as shown above so that the postfix server will not do a DNS/MX mail lookup as it will just send the messages directly to the relay host.
-Before we put any IP address, we must make sure that the owner has given their consent because by default nobody would want to be used as a reply host and become a” dumping ground” for unwanted messages.
-To make sure that the change take place we must run the command below so that the change is persistent.
+It is a widespread practice to put the IP address or name in square brackets, as shown above so that the postfix server will not do a DNS/MX mail lookup as it will just send the messages directly to the relay host.
+Before we put any IP address, we must ensure the owner has given their consent because, by default, nobody would want to be used as a reply host and become a” dumping ground” for unwanted messages.
+To ensure the change takes place, we must run the command below so that the change is persistent.

 # systemctl restart postfix

-The following commands can be used to start, stop, and restart the mail system.
+The following commands can start, stop, and restart the mail system.
 Please remember that the following commands are only available to the superuser, which implies you must be root to use them.